 1. Understand Your Padlock Choices

 From padlocks to cabinet locks, deadbolts to specifically designed safe deposit locks; there’s literally a lock for every purpose.
-On the higher end of the scale, cam locks and electromechnical locks are ideal for commercial purposes.
+On the higher end of the scale, cam locks and electromechanical locks are ideal for commercial purposes.
 Before deciding what lock you should be looking at, think about your security needs carefully.
 For home security starting at your front door, deadbolts and knobs/levers are typically the go-to options.
 For the ultimate security for your property’s front and back though, deadbolts are thoroughly recommended.

 2. Choice of Metals

-It’s certainly not an obvious point to consider when shopping for a padlock, but the metals it’s made from can make a huge difference to its durability and function.
+It’s certainly not an obvious point to consider when shopping for a padlock, but the metals it’s made from can make a huge difference in its durability and function.
 Most padlocks are crafted from steel and brass, but depending on your security needs; you’ll want to consider weather-resistant coatings like chrome and zinc.
 Plastic and reinforced metals are ideal too.

 Consider the body of the padlock too.
 Pressed steels, solid brass, solid steel alloys and laminated steel are the most common metals used.
 Because it’s the body of the padlock that protects the internal lock mechanism when attacked, you want to ensure you’ve picked a sturdy lock body with the right metal for the job.
-For top quality padlocks, look for hardened and stainless steel as these are the hardest for thieves to cut and break.
+For top-quality padlocks, look for hardened and stainless steel as these are the hardest for thieves to cut and break.

 3. Padlock Build Quality and Function

 Quality is key when buying the best padlock for security purposes.
-Opt for locks that are properly engineered as these are designed to withstand someone trying to break through.
+Opt for locks that are properly engineered as these are designed to withstand someone trying to break-through.
 High-quality models will have parts machined to very accurate tolerances for better resistance too.